 During a typical development process, there are many occasions where a change needs to be made to a block, which must then be retested to ensure functional equivalence.
 For example, once a block has been proven to operate correctly, a designer may wish to optimize some section, maybe to improve the coding style, reduce the gate count or streamline operation.
 Today, an engineer must execute an entire simulation regression run to verify each change.
-This often requires a lot of time and may also need additional stimulus, with no guarantee that an exhaustive functional check will be performed.
+This often requires a lot of time and may also need additional stimulus, with no possibility that an exhaustive functional check will be performed.

-OneSpin 360 EC-RTL is an easy to use Sequential Equivalency Checking tool that to ensures functional equivalence between RTL design revisions.
+OneSpin 360 EC-RTL is an easy to use Sequential Equivalency Checking tool that ensures functional equivalence between RTL design revisions.

 Sequential Equivalence Checking with EC-RTL

 A fast comparison of two RTL blocks ensures that they represent the same functionality, which has many useful purposes.
 For example, optimizing code for power, or re-encoding a finite state machine for functional safety should not change the design functionality.
 To verify such changes, 360 EC-RTL uses the full formal platform to examine the functionality of a set of registers and logic regardless of the different relationship between the elements between two design representations.